nexxtmission/functions.store-learning/functions/getShippingRatesFromShipEngine/README.md

 }
 ```

-> A full response object can be foound in *Example Response* from [Calculate Shipping Costs](https://www.shipengine.com/docs/rates/) section in ShipEngine API docs.
+> A full response object can be found in *Example Response* from [Calculate Shipping Costs](https://www.shipengine.com/docs/rates/) section in ShipEngine API docs.

 ### Usage examples